was born December 17, 1966 and raised in Joliet, IL, the

 He went on to play baseball at Mississippi State University, where he played in the College World Series.
-He was nominated as one of the top student-athletes in the history of Mississippi State University as the SEC celebrated its 75th anniversary.
+He was nominated as one of the top student-athletes in the history of Mississippi State University as the SEC celebrated

 His major league dream did not materialize, so after working as an actuary, and then ticket manager for the Kane County Cougars, Fr.
 Burke felt the call to become a priest.

 He attended Mundelein Seminary from 1997-2002 and was ordained to the priesthood for the Diocese of Joliet in June of 2002.
 He served for four years as associate pastor at St. Mary’s Parish in West Chicago, IL.

 In June of 2006 he became the Vocation Director for the Diocese of Joliet.
 He has also teamed up with Catholic Athletes for Christ and served as the Chaplain for the Chicago Cubs since 2013."

 He now travels and gives talks encouraging young men and women to lay

 down their lives for the sake of Jesus Christ.